contactpyxelmorph-afk/Pyxel-Morph/README.md

-RECENT SHUTDOWN OF DATABASE DUE TO LOW VISIBILITY, AVOID PURCHASE UNTIL THE 27th; free version will continue working as before
+RECENT SHUTDOWN OF DATABASE DUE TO LOW VISIBILITY, AVOID PURCHASE UNTIL THE 27th of January; free version will continue working as before

 # 🎨 Pyxel Morph